muscasmarco/ADM-HW5/README.md

 * func_3.py  :  A python file that contains all the functions for functionality 3

-* func_4.py  :  A python file that contains all the functions for functionality 3
+* func_4.py  :  A python file that contains all the functions for functionality 4

-* path_finder.py  :
+* path_finder.py  :  A python file that contains the greedy dijkstra algorithm implementation and neighbours finder

-* utils.py :
+* utils.py : A python file that contains the function for making the adjacency list given a metric for distance

-* visualize.py  :  A python file that contains required functions to plot the network of functionalities 2,3,4
+* visualize.py  :  A python file that contains required functions to plot networks for functionalities 2,3,4